JACKSONVILLE – The moment has arrived.

 Practice was scheduled to run from 1:10-3:30 Tuesday, with Bradley scheduled to speak to the media shortly thereafter, but around noon, players gave an idea of what to expect.

 "It's important for us to get a feel for each other the next three days," wide receiver Justin Blackmon said.
 "It's pretty much going to get the tempo for the offseason program."

 The players had been around the facility the past two weeks for Phase One of the team's offseason program.
 Those two weeks were about conditioning and meetings, with the focus of the meetings the new offensive, defensive and special teams schemes being installed by coordinators Jeff Fisch, Bob Babich and Mike Mallory.

 The three-day voluntary minicamp marked the first day players could be on the field with coaches, and although work was limited to individual and position groups – and specifically not including team drills – players said the minicamp is important to the installation of the schemes.

 It also was important for Bradley to establish what he considers his basic tenets of tempo and competition.

-“It’s going to be high-energy, high-tempo and I think it’s going to be a lot of fun,” linebacker
+"It's going to be high-energy, high-tempo and I think it's going to be a lot of fun," linebacker Russell Allen said.

 *Posluszny arrived for veteran minicamp with his trademark long hair cut well above the shoulders.
 He said it had nothing to do with getting married this summer, and said his fiancé actually was a fan of the long hair.
 "I just needed a change," Posluszny said with a laugh.
 "Long hair is hard to maintain.
 Life is easier now."